$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

-Often boredom is given as a reason however our cat would shred paper right in front of us and in the wee small hours, so was he just bored in the middle of the night?
-Our cat was a master paper shredder.
-Sometimes it was funny and sometimes it was not.
-Tax information!
-Homework!
+Often boredom is given as a reason why cats shred paper, however our cat would shred paper right in front of us and in the wee small hours, so was he just bored in the middle of the night?

-One Reason
+One Reason For Cats Shredding Paper

-One theory that does hold merit is that the paper tearing relates to the way in which cats hunt and kill prey.
 This involves tearing and ripping of prey.
-Look at the explanation of how cats use their teeth – towards the end of this article.
+Look at the explanation of how cats tear and use their teeth – towards the end of this article.

 As our cat was also a master rat catcher (I know, yuk) and we had seen the results of rat decapitation many times, the hunting theory does hold sway.
-Not that the cat is hunting paper, however the opportunity to rip and tear is there with paper and it is too good to pass up.

-Another Reason
+Another Reason For Cats Shredding Paper

 Cats love to play and paper actually does respond in a satisfying way, by obligingly submitting to being torn up.

-This also applies to cardboard and other paper products.
 The shredded toilet paper roll is a great example of this.
-How satisfying for the cat!

 Is It Ok For Cats To Eat Paper?

-Most cats when tearing paper do not actually eat the paper or maybe they might ingest a tiny amount.
-Our cat would shake his head to get rid of any paper that stuck to his face.
+Our cat would shake his head quite vigorously, to get rid of any paper that stuck to his face.
 That is not a concern.
 What is a concern is if your cat shows signs of having Pica.

 Pica is a medical issue where cats want to eat things that are non edible.
-Here is a link that explains Pica if you have a suspicion your cat may have this problem.
+Here is a link that explains Pica if you have a suspicion your cat may have this eating problem.

 How Do I Stop My Cat From Shredding Toilet Paper?